Thraka/SadConsole/README.md

 - [MonoGame] Added DrawCallManager to allow injecting custom sprite batch rendering during final scene composition.
 - [MonoGame/SFML] Fixed a bug that caused all surfaces to redraw all cells 100% of the time even if nothing changed.
 Should bring 300%-400% fps increase in surfaces that aren't changing content.
 - [MonoGame/SFML] ITexture improvements for GetPixel/SetPixel; Demos on editing textures.
 (RychuP)
-- [MonoGame/SFML] The game host now has a `FrameNumber` property that incremenets each frame cycle.
+- [MonoGame/SFML] The game host now has a `FrameNumber` property that increments each frame cycle.
 - [SFML] Fixed `Settings.UnlimitedFPS`.
 This now works.

 ## Other changes